The IOMCA will be targeting the growth of women and girl's cricket in 2018 to 2019 with a number of initiatives:

 Holding a women and girl’s introduction to coaching cricket course.

-Holding a women and girls’ soft ball cricket festival across the clubs on the Isle of Man.
+Holding women and girls’ soft ball cricket festivals across the clubs on the Isle of Man.

 Hosting a women's business soft ball cricket festival.

 Holding women’s soft ball cricket taster sessions at University College Isle of Man for students and staff.

 Training a girl's only team to enter the Manx Youth Games.
 The age limit will change to Year 2 to Year 6.